-- The median of the telescope focus over three frames moved more than $60\mu m$, indicating a problem with the automated focus of the telescope (Gunn et al. 2006) (Problemchar = 'f'); - The rotator angle moved more than 25" between adjacent fields (corresponding to a 0.55" image shift at the edge of the camera) (ProblemChar='r'); - The astrometric solution shifted by more than 4 pixels (1.6") from a smooth interpolation between adjacent fields (ProblemChar='a'). - Miscellaneous other problems, including voltage problems in the camera, and lights left on in the telescope; this was triggered in only two imaging runs (ProblemChar='s').
+- 1. The median of the telescope focus over three frames moved more than 60 μ m, indicating a problem with the automated focus of the telescope (Gunn et al. 2006; Problemchar = "f"). - 2.
+The rotator angle moved more than 25" between adjacent fields (corresponding to a 0.55 image shift at the edge of the camera) (ProblemChar="r"). - 3.
+The astrometric solution shifted by more than 4 pixels (1".6) from a smooth interpolation between adjacent fields (ProblemChar="a"). - 4.
+Miscellaneous other problems, including voltage problems in the camera, and lights left on in the telescope; this was triggered in only two imaging runs (ProblemChar="s").

 We flag all fields with these problems in any of the five bandpasses.
-Because the imaging observations are done in driftscan mode (Gunn et al. 1998), different areas of the sky are observed simultaneously in each bandpass and referenced to the field number of the r-band observation.
+Because the imaging observations are done in drift-scan mode (Gunn et al. 1998), different areas of the sky are observed simultaneously in each bandpass and referenced to the field number of the r-band observation.
 Thus in the case of focus problems, we mark the 11 fields preceding, and the three fields following the field in question in all camera columns in the run as bad.
 For the rotator and astrometric shift problems, we similarly mark the nine preceding and the one following field as bad.
-Only 0.3% of all fields in the CAS are marked with one of these problems; these flags should be consulted when examining the reliability of the photometry in a given area of sky.
+Only 0.3% of all fields in the CAS are marked with one of these problems (the majority of which are due to focus problems); these flags should be consulted when examining the reliability of the photometry in a given area of sky.